 Laser for Nevus of Ota: It is considered as one of the powerful and effective lasers.

 And whatever the indication of Medlite is, we would say that this laser is effective, safe to use with almost no pain (we advise patients with low threshold to pain to put numbing cream one hour before the procedure but in general it is not painful)

 Histologic findings for nevi of Ota and Ito are similar.
-Overlying epidermis is normal.
-In the papillary and upper reticular dermis, dendritic melanocytes are present and surrounded by fibrous sheaths (which are not present in other dermal melanocytosis, such as blue nevus or Mongolian spots).
+The overlying epidermis is normal and in the papillary and upper reticular dermis, dendritic melanocytes are present and surrounded by fibrous sheaths (which are not present in other dermal melanocytoses, such as blue nevus or Mongolian spots).
 Dermal melanophages may be present.

 Nevi of Ota have been classified histologically into 5 types based on the locations of the dermal melanocytes, which are (1) superficial, (2) superficial dominant, (3) diffuse, (4) deep dominant, and (5) deep.